codewithtamim/codewithtamim/README.md

 ### 👋 Hi I'm Tamim
 #### Founder, CEO & Lead Developer at [The Byte Array](https://thebytearray.org) where we build privacy focused opensource software solutions for a better digital life.

-#### I'm mostly involved with Network Programming and Android Development these days and passionate about VPN/Proxy technologies.
+#### I'm mostly involved with Network Programming and Android Development these days and passionate about On Device ML and VPN/Proxy technologies.

 #### Some of my favourite Android Development topics include: